yus47/bike_sharing/README.md

 # Predicting the Number of Bicycle That Was Currently Rented by Customers in Metro D.C.

+Note: *Update with the addition of bike-sharing.ipynb, day.csv for the dataset, and .json model using Prophet*.

 Disclaimer: *This project is a capstone project as a requirement for Data Science bootcamp held by Purwadhika Digital Technology School.
 Datasets used may or may not changed to ensure that the notebook and the model is not a plagiarized documentation.
 The notebook provided in this git is also in Indonesian, please contact me if you need an English translation of the Jupyter notebook.
 Other than general regression model, I also enclose a time-series regression model (not pickled yet) in the notebook, please kindly check if you want to.*

 This project involves building a regression model to predict the number of bikes rented per hour from the Capital Bike Share system in Washington, D.C.